tatemaguire/CMPM121-D3/PLAN.md

 - [x] Create layergroup for all rectangles
 - [x] Clear layergroup in generateCells function
 - [x] Rewrite distance_to to be distance_to_player
+- [x] Create functions for index to coordinate conversion of _points_
 - [ ] Have generate cells function called on player position change